jchelikowsky/Matlab_Real_Space/README.md

 2 --> Full-Chebyshev subspace iteration first step
       chebyshev filtering thereafter.

---Polynomial Degree for Chebyshev filtering:
+* Polynomial Degree for Chebyshev filtering:
 Used to specify the degree of the Chebyshev polynomial.
 10 is a good mix of speed and accuracy.